jerdog/tech-driven-adhd-squirrel-talk/content/_index.md

 {.r-stretch}

 {{% note %}}
-There wasn’t a lot I could focus on, but reading - man that was something I could do for hours, and days, on end.
-I read everything I could get my hands on.
 In 1984 Pizza Hut started this summer reading campaign called BOOK IT where you would read a certain number of books and then get a free personal pan pizza.
 I ate so much pizza that year, and many summers after.
 I’m not saying that Pizza Hut ignited my desire to read, but I’m not _not_ saying it either.
 {{% /note %}}

 ---